artefactual/archivematica-docs/user-manual/archival-storage/aip-structure.rst

 ==============

-The data directory consists of the METS file for the AIP, a README.html file and three folders: logs, objects. and thumbnails.
+The data directory consists of the METS file for the AIP, a README.html file and three folders: logs, objects and thumbnails.

 .. figure:: images/AIPStructureDataDirectory.*
    :align: center